sftanvir/How-to-install-OCI8-on-Ubuntu-18.04-and-PHP-7.2-Apache2-MySQL/CentOS8.md

 php -m | grep 'oci8'
 ```
 If ot shows **oci8** then you are good to go.
-Follow the steos as you like.
+Follow the steps as you like.